-The Battle of Arras had by that time been proceeding to its costly and inconclusive close in mid-month - May 15 - but the Newfoundland unit was not to be further involved in any co-ordinated offensive action - it had been too exhausted; this now would be a period when the 1st Battalion was to be posted in a nondescript fashion on the Arras Front, in and out of the quieter trenches.
+The Battle of Arras had by that time been proceeding to its costly and inconclusive close in mid-month - May 15 - but the Newfoundland unit was not to be further involved in any co-ordinated offensive action - it was simply too exhausted; this now would be a period when the 1st Battalion was to be posted in a nondescript fashion on the Arras Front, in and out of the quieter trenches.

-On May 7 it had been on the move once again and marching to different billets in Berneville where it was to be the subject of a war journalist and photographer.
+Then on May 7 it was on the move once again and marching to different billets in Berneville where it would be the subject of a war journalist and photographer.